tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 01 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 01 Seconds
 ### Report Long Description
-    \-This report shows a status summary of backup jobs for the selected clients.
+    \- This report shows a status summary of backup jobs for the selected clients.
     \- The table shows totals for successful, partially successful, and failed jobs for each client that is in scope.
     \-  When clicking on one of the totals, this will open a drill-down report to see the details of the selected jobs.
     \-  It is recommended to run this report on specific groups of clients by modifying the scope selector.